-The CE should be in the unlocked state and exclude call cases listed in Clause 5.2.2.1 (b) (ii).
+The CE should be in both the locked and unlocked states and exclude call cases listed in Clauses 5.2.2.1(b)(i) and (ii).

-Insert an identity module supplied by a CSP and attempt dialling of Emergency Service Number 000.
-Verify successful test call to the ECP.
+Insert an active Identity Module supplied by a CSP and attempt dialling of the ESNs 000 and 112.
+Verify successful test calls to the ECP for 000 and 112.

-Whilst the identity module remains inserted, perform a second test call to the number 999.

-Verify that the identity module supplied by a CSP prevents the successful initiation of the Emergency Call.
+While the Identity Module remains inserted, perform a third test call to the numbers 106 and 999.
+Verify that the Identity Module supplied by a CSP prevents the successful initiation of an Emergency Call, however, a normal call will be initiated.

-Test calls only apply to CE operating in STS Access Mode.
+Test calls only apply to CE operating in ECS Access Mode.

-- Note 1: Test calls are those from Carriers, CE suppliers, test laboratories and the ACMA verifying compliance of the CE against the applicable requirements of this Standard. - Note 2: Identity modules supplied by a CSP only contain the Emergency Numbers 000 and 112 numbers in the ECC field in accordance with C536 requirements and do not contain any other numbers such as 08, 110, 999, 118 and 119. - 6.2.2 Making a test call for CE used in connection with a Satellite Service
+- Note 1: Test calls are those from Carriers, CE suppliers, test laboratories and the ACMA verifying compliance of the CE against the applicable requirements of this Standard. - Note 2: Identity Modules supplied by a CSP only contain the ESN 000 in the ECC field in accordance with C536[4] requirements and do not contain any other numbers such as 08, 110, 112, 999, 118 and 119. - 6.2.2 Making a test call for CE used in connection with a Satellite Service